Fiserv/universal-commerce/recipes/MasterCard.md

 | `MIT-RECURRING`   | `CUSTOMER`   |
 | `MIT-INSTALLMENT` | `MERCHANT`   |

-In addition, you need to include the following fields in your API request:

 Furthermore, you will need to include the additional fields below as per the MasterCard compliance requirement:

 | Field Name                  | New / Existing | Definition                                                    | Possible Values                                                                                                                                              |